 Watch out for spider veins, particularly on the upper thighs, back of the knee below the joint and around the ankles.

 So, both spider veins and varicose veins are unsightly, unhealthy and superficial veins that no longer work correctly or efficiently return the blood back to the heart.
 Spider veins are very small and don’t have too much of a negative effect themselves.
-Whereas the much larger varicose veins, which fail to function properly, will automatically put a greater pressure on deeper local veins to compensate.
+Whereas the much larger varicose veins are blood vesssles which fail to function properly and will automatically put a greater pressure on deeper local veins to compensate.
 This, in turn, can lead to a deterioration in the condition, poor circulation, pain and discomfort.
 That’s why it’s important to treat varicose veins as soon as possible.

 Causes Of Venal Problems

-Varicose veins can effect both men and women but are much more common in women.
-Traditionally they are renown as an issue for middle age women!
-Whilst this may not exactly be true it is the case that when men are affected it tends to be with a milder form of the condition.
+Varicose veins can effect both men and women but are much more common in women – particularly from middle age.
+Men are affected less and when they are affected it tends to be with a milder form of the condition.

 There are thought to be hereditary links to the cause of varicose veins but other factors are related too.
 Specifically (but not only) obesity, pregnancy, the menopause and the general ageing process.
 Wearing high heels on a very regular basis or tight fitting hosiery can be a cause.
 As can a life style that involves prolonged and excessive periods of standing, injuries or strains to the leg or abdominal areas are also known factors.
 Basically, it’s anything that increases the pressure on the veins.
 There is no justification in the common misconception that they are caused by crossing the legs however.

 How To Help Varicose Veins

-From a medical point of view treatment for varicose veins is not always necessary or appropriate.
+From a medical point of view treatment for varicose veins is not always necessary.
 If they’re minor and not causing any pain or discomfort there may be no need to tackle them.
 However, you may wish to address the issue from a visual or cosmetic point of view.
-There are therefore three reasons to treat this condition:
+There are three reasons to treat this condition:

-- To ease symptoms if they are causing discomfort and / or pain.
+- In order to ease symptoms if they are causing discomfort and / or pain.

 - To treat any complications (ulcers, swelling etc) caused as a result of varicose veins.